MICHIGAN CHARITABLE REMAINDER TRUST

 In short, JP Morgan refused to diversify based on researched and reliable market strategies, rather the tactics they used only benefited their own organizational financial gain.

 In summary, this account suffered tremendous losses because it was unprofessionally managed.
 With respect due to J P Morgan, this organization’s decisions makers have proven to be irresponsible and unethical without compassion to the client and the end-beneficiaries, charities who serve thousands of people in need.
-The bank has not only added to the financial detriment of a spouse but also that of important helpful charities.
-Keeping at heart today's suffering in our communities and appreciating other compassionate organizations stressing to do the best to help JPMorgan Chase Bank manages to show gains at the cost of the investor.
+"J.P.Morgan Wealth Management has not only added to the financial detriment of a spouse but also that of important helpful charities".
+Keeping at heart today's suffering in our communities and appreciating other compassionate organizations stressing to do the best to help, JPMorgan Chase Bank manages to show gains at the cost of their clients.

 INVESTMENT POLICY – JPMorgan’s Investment Philosophy and INTERROGATORIES